-AI applications across the insurance value chain
+The future of artificial intelligence applications across the insurance value chain

 From distribution to claims to underwriting, there are countless applications of AI/ML solutions to the insurance industry.
 The chart below illustrates just a few examples of use cases and benefits from leveraging AI across the insurance value chain:

 Insurance companies have progressed toward becoming more AI-enabled and literate in the past few years.
 However, there is still plenty of work to leverage AI throughout the enterprise and the insurance value chain.
 The implementation gap is not unique to the insurance industry.
 Some of the use cases listed in the graphic above are more prevalent and, if not already, will soon become table stakes in the insurance industry.
 Others, however, face numerous challenges.

 Challenges facing the AI/ML ecosystem and AI implementations